bitovi/academy/src/technology-consulting/5-communication.md

 - **Create communication templates:** Develop templates for status updates or progress reports to maintain consistency and save time.
 - **Maintain a communication log:** Keep track of key communications, discussions, and follow-up actions to monitor consistency and accountability.

-### Respect and professionalism
+### Respect

-Effective communication requires understanding and respecting the diverse identities and experiences of colleagues and clients.
-By fostering respectful, clear, and inclusive interactions, especially on sensitive issues, we create a more collaborative and productive workplace.
+Effective communication means respecting the diverse identities and experiences of your coworkers and clients.
+Using clear, inclusive, and respectful language helps everyone work better together, especially when dealing with sensitive topics.

-Respecting individual identity is fundamental to promoting diversity and inclusion.
-Acknowledging and using the terms people prefer when referring to themselves is crucial.
+Being conscious of the impact your words and actions have on others helps maintain a respectful and inclusive workplace.

 - **Use preferred pronouns:** Always use people’s preferred pronouns in all communications.
 If you’re unsure, politely ask or listen to how they refer to themselves.
 For example, “Hi, my name is [Your Name], and I use he/him pronouns.
 How about you?”
+- **When in doubt, ask:** Respectfully ask others about their names, pronouns, accessibility needs, or anything else to maintain respect.

+Inclusivity is a core Bitovi value.
+Part of that is recognizing how people want to be identified and making an effort to use the terms they prefer.
+It’s a small step that goes a long way in creating a positive, collaborative environment.

+- **Avoid problematic colloquialisms:** Steer clear of expressions with unintended negative connotations or cultural insensitivity, such as “long time no see.”
+Use clear and neutral phrases like “it’s been a while” or “general guideline.”
-- **Use inclusive language:** Choose words that respect and acknowledge the diversity of your audience.
+- **Use gender-inclusive language:** Choose words that respect and acknowledge the diversity of your audience.
 Avoid gendered terms like “guys” or “ladies”; instead, use neutral terms like “everyone,” “team,” or “folks.”
 Be mindful of cultural references or idioms that might not resonate with everyone.

-Being conscious of the impact your words and actions have on others helps maintain a respectful and inclusive workplace.

-- **Avoid problematic colloquialisms:** Steer clear of expressions with unintended negative connotations or cultural insensitivity, such as “long time no see.”
-Use clear and neutral phrases like “it’s been a while” or “general guideline.”
+- **Avoid words with racial bias:** Allowlist/denylist (not whitelist/blacklist), pre–approved (not grandfathered in), etc.
 - **Eliminate ableist language:** Refrain from using words like “blind,” “crazy,” “crippling,” “crutch,” “lame,” or “deaf” metaphorically.
 Instead, choose specific, non-derogatory language.
 For example, say “I didn’t notice that issue” instead of “I’m blind to that issue.”
 - **Be mindful of cultural differences:** Recognize that communication styles and meanings can vary across cultures.
 By being open to learning about and respecting different cultural norms, you can communicate more effectively in diverse teams.